What to do on the Day to Remember

 Originally Decoration Day, the name stemmed from people decorating the graves of fallen soldiers after the Civil War.
-The tradition of decorating graves carried throughout the years, even after the name change, while also extending our day of remembrance to lives lost in wars and battles following the Civil War.
+This tradition on carried throughout the years, even after the name changed, while also extending our day of remembrance to lives lost in wars and battles following the Civil War.
 You’ll still find military cemeteries and memorials lined with flowers and American flags, parades honoring those who didn’t make it back from war, and poppies as the symbol of remembrance.

 The national time to pay tribute to our past heroes is at exactly 3 p.m. on Memorial Day, but Salt Lake has events and activities going through the long weekend.
 From virtual events to live bagpipe music to memorial buildings, if you’re not sure what’s happening around Salt Lake during the holiday, we’ve compiled a Memorial roundup of how you can spend the long weekend while still remembering those who sacrificed their lives.

-To fully reflect on the history and significance of Memorial Day, there are several cemeteries and dedication structures we’d recommend a visit.
-Bring flowers, small flags, or wander the grounds of these spots in and around the city.
+To fully reflect on the history and significance of Memorial Day, there are several cemeteries we’d recommend to visit.
+Come attend one of the Memorial Day programs, or just bring flowers, small flags, and/or wander the grounds of these spots in and around the city.

 Wasatch Lawn Memorial Park and Mortuary

 Wasatch Lawn Memorial Park and Mortuary, beginning at 10 am, will have bagpipe music, speakers Jani Iwamoto and Sterling Poulson, face painting, and hot dogs after the program.

 Valley View Funeral Home and Memorial Park

 Beginning at 10 am, the Salt Lake City Police Department Honor Guard will conduct a flag ceremony, high school choir and bagpipe music will be performed, and Dr. Ninzel Rasmuson, Paula Stephenson, and Lt.
 Robert Brinton will speak at Valley View's program.